 VDS and CDC scales for exterior damage

-Occupant compartment deformation
+Occupant compartment deformation and penetration

 Extent and location of maximum occupant compartment deformation/intrusion

+Undercarriage damage to floorboard, fuel tank, oil pan, and rear trunk

 Windshield damage rating, if applicable

 If available, report Event Data Recorder (EDR) data and airbag deployment information as an appendix to the test report.

-As part of the documentation, a 16-mm movie, videotape, or digital (CD or DVD) composite of the test(s) should be prepared.
-The composite should include a title block identifying the test, test con- ditions, date, and sponsoring agency, before-and-after documentary coverage of the test article and vehicle, and high-speed views of the impact (both profi le and overhead).
-Also, it is important that the test report contain an ample number of photographs of the pretest, test, and post-test conditions.
+As part of the documentation, a video of the test(s) should be prepared.
+The video should include a title block identifying the test, test con- ditions, date, and sponsoring agency, before-and-after documentary coverage of the test article and vehicle, and high-speed views of the impact (both profi le and overhead).
+Also, it is important that the test report contain an ample number of photographs of the pre-test, test, and post-test conditions.

 ASSESSMENT